 Measuring 3,800 square feet with just two bedrooms, the house boasts an outdoor kitchen on the patio, paneled in ipe and sunken four feet into the ground so as not to interrupt the view.
 Another highlight is the meditation room, a peaceful, glass-walled space that opens out to the serene lily pond and courtyard.
 Like the rest of the house, it seems meant for contemplation.

 Architecture: Randall J. Kipp, AIA, NCARB, Randall Kipp Architecture, Irvington, Virginia.
-Interior Design: Rina Okawa, LEED AP; Landscape Architecture: Shinichiro Abe, Zen Associates, Inc., Woburn, Massachusetts and Silver Spring, Maryland.
-Builder: Joe Allen, The Allen Group, Inc., Urbanna, Virginia.
+Interior Design: Rina Okawa, LEED AP; Landscape Architecture: Shinichiro Abe, ZEN Associates, Inc., Woburn, Massachusetts and Silver Spring, Maryland.
+Builder: Joe Heyman, The Allen Group, Inc., Urbanna, Virginia.

 Porcelain-Tile Floors: stonesource.com.
 Walnut Paneling: conkit.com.
 Recessed Lighting: techlighting.com.

 Water Basin & Fire Bowl: concretecreationsla.com.
 Outdoor Table Base: varaschin.it.
 Outdoor Table Top: Plexiglass by 3-form.com.
 Outdoor Chairs: minotti.com.

 Sofa & Grouping of Four Chairs & Coffee Table: minotti.com.
 Slipper Chairs: hollyhunt.com.
 Console Table: liaigre.com.
 Pendant over Chairs: davidegroppi.com.
 Rugs: fortstreetstudio.com